-One way to focus on being active and healthy is to check if your Medicare plan (including dual eligible Medicare and Medicaid plans) has a fitness benefit.
+But how can you get the exercise you need?
+One way to explore being active and healthy is to check if your Medicare plan (including dual eligible Medicare and Medicaid plans) offers additional fitness benefits.

-A fitness benefit means your health plan helps pay for some or all of your gym membership or provides you with resources to be physically fit.
-It’s common for a health plan to partner with another company, like SilverSneakers.
+This means your plan may cover some or all of your gym membership or provide you with other resources to help maintain your physical health.
+It’s common for a health plan to partner with another company, like SilverSneakers®, to offer members support on their exercise journeys.

 How a fitness benefit works

-- Membership at a participating fitness center or gym at no or reduced cost.
+Your plan may provide you access to a fitness center or gym at no (or a reduced) cost to you.
 With no minimum visit requirements, you can use the facilities as often as you like.
 And specially trained instructors may teach classes adapted to the needs of older people.

-- Kits to help you work out at home.
-The kits may include DVDs, guides and some equipment to help you exercise on your own.
-Usually you can choose one or two kits per year, depending on your Medicare plan benefit.
-You’ll likely have a variety of fitness topics to choose from like strength training, walking, yoga, dance and more.
+Some plans provide kits so you can work out at home.
+These resources may include DVDs, apps to stream workouts to your smart device, guides and equipment to help you exercise on your own.
+Usually, you can choose one or two kits per year, depending on your Medicare plan benefit.
+And you’ll likely have a variety of fitness topics to choose from like strength training, walking, yoga, dance and more.

 Getting started on a program

-Generally, you can begin using the fitness benefit by showing your member ID card at the participating gym/fitness center.
+Generally, you can begin using the fitness benefit by showing your member ID card at the participating gym/fitness center or by downloading your plan’s fitness app.
 Here are some more ways to learn about your benefits and find the right center near you.

 1. Check your health plan materials, such as the Evidence of Coverage or the Member Handbook.